Asynchronous Capacity per Unit Cost: Results

 \begin{thm}[Asynchronous Capacity per Unit Cost With Zero Cost Symbol: Sub-exponential Delay Constraint] If $\star$ is in $\cal{X}$ and has zero cost, the asynchronous capacity per unit cost at delay exponent $\delta=0$ is given by and capacity can be achieved by codes whose delay grows linearly with $B$. \end{thm} Hence, a lack of synchronization multiplies the cost of sending one bit of information by $1+\beta$.

 An intuitive justification for this is as follows.
-Suppose there exists an optimal coding scheme that can both isolate and locate the sent message with high probability---as alluded to above, the ability to `locate' the message is a consequence of the decoder's delay constraint.
-This allows us to consider message/location pairs as inducing a code of size $\approx \frac{A}{N}2^B$ used for communication across the {\emph{synchronous channel}}.
-Hence, if, say, $N$ grows sub-exponentially with $B$, we are effectively communicating $\approx \beta B+B=B(1+\beta)$ bits reliably over the synchronous channel.
+Suppose there exists an optimal coding scheme that can both isolate and locate the sent message with high probability---as alluded to above, the ability to ``locate'' the message is a consequence of the decoder's delay constraint.
+Assuming that the delay is negligible, {\it{i.e.}}, the delay grows subexponentially with $B$, this allows us to consider message/location pairs as inducing a code of size used for communication across the {\emph{synchronous channel}}.
+Hence, since $A=2^{\beta B}$ we are effectively communicating bits reliably over the synchronous channel.
 Therefore, sending $B$ bits of information at asynchronism level $\beta$ is at least as costly as sending $B(1+\beta)$ bits over the synchronous channel.
-Flipping this reasoning around, the asynchronous channel effectively induces a codebook for message/location pairs where the location is encoded via PPM.
+Flipping this reasoning around, the asynchronous channel effectively induces a codebook for message/location pairs where the location is encoded via {\it pulse position modulation} (PPM).
 From \cite{Ve2}, optimal coding schemes are similar to PPM in that the codewords consist almost entirely of the zero cost symbol.
 This provides an intuitive justification for why $(1+\beta)\ck_{\rm sync}$ is an achievable rate per unit cost.

-Theorem \ref{ulimit2} can be extended to the (continuous-valued) Gaussian channel, where the idle symbol $\star$ is the $0$-symbol: \begin{thm}[Asynchronous Capacity per Unit Cost for the Gaussian Channel: Sub-exponential Delay Constraint] The asynchronous capacity per unit cost for the Gaussian channel with variance $N_0/2$, quadratic cost function (i.e., $k(x)=x^2$), and delay exponent $\delta=0$, is given by
+Theorem \ref{ulimit2} can be extended to the (continuous-valued) Gaussian channel, where the idle symbol $\star$ is the $0$-symbol: \begin{thm}[Asynchronous Capacity per Unit Cost for the Gaussian Channel: Sub-exponential Delay Constraint] The asynchronous capacity per unit cost for the Gaussian channel with variance $N_0/2$, quadratic cost function ({\it{i.e.}}, $k(x)=x^2$), and delay exponent $\delta=0$, is given by

 \end{thm}